IrisDuMutel/Controllers/README.md

 - [SpringMPCmimo.slx](SpringMPCmimo.slx) -
 Model containing an MPC controller for a mass-damper-spring system
 - [SpringiLQR.slx](SpringiLQR.slx) -
-Implementation of iterative LQR compared with a PID for a mass-damper-spring system
+Implementation of iterative LQR compared with a PID for a mass-damper-spring system using [[1]](https://people.eecs.berkeley.edu/~pabbeel/cs287-fa12/slides/LQR.pdf)
 - [SpringiLQR2discrete.slx](SpringiLQR2discrete.slx) -
-Implementation of iterative LQR compared with a PID for a mass-damper-spring system using the equations from [5](https://calinon.ch/papers/Calinon-Lee-learningControl.pdf)
+Implementation of iterative LQR compared with a PID for a mass-damper-spring system using the equations from [[5]](https://calinon.ch/papers/Calinon-Lee-learningControl.pdf)
 - [SpringiLQR3discrete.slx](SpringiLQR3discrete.slx) -
-Implementation of iterative LQR compared with a PID for a mass-damper-spring system using the equations from [2](https://escholarship.org/uc/item/39b4z63z)
+Implementation of iterative LQR compared with a PID for a mass-damper-spring system using the equations from [[2]](https://escholarship.org/uc/item/39b4z63z)
 No need of an augmented model.
 - [NonLinearVehicleiLQR.slx](NonLinearVehicleiLQR.slx) -
 Implementation of iterative LQR compared with a PID for a two-wheel robot using the equations from [2](https://escholarship.org/uc/item/39b4z63z)